 "Hey Howard" is a daily one-minute radio ministry of Compass-Finances God's Way.
-Each day, host Howard Dayton, answers listeners questions by taking a succinct, practical and biblical approach to every day financial issues.Howard gives advice on how to use inherited money to pay off debt.Posted: August 1, 2014, 12:00 pm
+Each day, host Howard Dayton, answers listeners questions by taking a succinct, practical and biblical approach to every day financial issues.Howard discusses how to achieve the perfect credit score.Posted: December 26, 2014, 12:00 pm

 Sundays 3pm and 9pm